 These ukulele books are great to sing the melody while strumming a simple steady beat or rhythm pattern.
 Some of the songs are too low for the Primary children to sing along with.
 I’ve added capo adjustments so you can sing in the original keys which are perfect for children’s voices.

 These arrangements are just perfect for the beginning violinist.
 They are often a third lower than the original key.
 Double-check the original key if you want children to sing along.
 If not, these arrangements make great prelude selections.
+To make it easier for her to learn, we color-coded the strings:

 Changing a Key